The Long Term Plan is Council's key strategic document, prepared every three years in consultation with the community.

 Following this Council and community agreed that in order to make this happen big investment was needed to promote the growth, development and rejuvenation of our city.
 Four key overlapping strategies were developed that identify the needs of our community over the next two to three decades.
 The strategies are: Urban Growth, Leisure and Wellbeing, Infrastructure, and Environmental Sustainability.

-Before adopting the LTP, we consulted with the community to ask their thoughts on what we plan to do over the next 10 years.
+In 2018 before adopting the LTP, we consulted with the community to ask their thoughts on what we plan to do over the next 10 years.

 We knew that over the past few years that we had consulted on the significant projects that make up our rejuvenation story.
 To date the feedback we received suggested we were on the right track and should keep going.
 With this in mind we had less to ask about for the 2018-2028 LTP, and plenty to do.